Timeline: Iran's nuclear program

 Here is a timeline on Iran's nuclear program in the last year:

-November 23, 2010 - An IAEA report says Iran told the International Atomic Energy Agency (IAEA) on November 22 that 28 cascades, or interlinked units of centrifuges, normally 164 in number, are now enriching uranium.
+November 23, 2010 - An IAEA report says Iran told the International Atomic Energy Agency (IAEA) on November 22 that 28 cascades, or interlinked units of normally 164 centrifuges, are now enriching uranium.

--- Iran tells inspectors it has produced around 7,017 pounds (3,183 kg) of LEU since February 2007, about 840 pounds (380 kg) more than at the start of August.
-That amount is enough for at least two atom bombs, if enriched to 90 percent fissile purity.
+- Iran tells inspectors it has produced around 7,017 pounds (3,183 kg) of low-enriched uranium (LEU) since February 2007, about 840 pounds (380 kg) more than at the start of August.
+That amount is enough for at least two atom bombs, if enriched further to 90 percent fissile purity.

 December 5 - Iranian nuclear energy chief Ali Akbar Salehi says Iran will use domestically produced uranium concentrates, known as yellowcake, for the first time at a key nuclear facility, cutting reliance on imports of the ingredient for nuclear fuel.